Hudson High School (Massachusetts)

 Hudson High School (HHS) is a public high school located in Hudson, Massachusetts, United States.
-It is administered by the Hudson Public Schools system, and serves grades 8 through 12.
-The current principal is Jason W. Medeiros and the assistant principals are Adam Goldberg for sophomores, juniors, and seniors, and Daniel McAnespie for grade eight and freshmen.
+It is administered by the Hudson Public Schools system and serves grades 8 through 12.
+The current principal is Lauren Pupecki; and the assistant principals are Jennifer Chernisky for grades 10–12, and Daniel McAnespie for grades 8 and 9.

 History

 The first high school building in Hudson was built in 1867, only one year after the town itself was incorporated.
 The building, located on High Street, was used as the high school until 1882.
 After that it was used as an elementary school for a number of years.
 The two-story wood building still stands, now housing the Hudson Animal Hospital.

 The second high school, a two-story brick building known as the Felton Street School, was completed in 1882 and served as the high school until 1956.
 It was then used as a grade school for some time until being remodeled into a condominium complex.
 It is still standing and was added to the National Register of Historic Places in 1986.

 A new high school was built in 1956 on Packard Street after the Felton Street School became too small.
 This new building was used as the high school until 1970, when it was replaced.
 It was the town's middle school for a short time and was renamed the Carmela A. Farley School after a long-time Hudson teacher.
 The school became an elementary school and was remodeled in 1999.
 Its main entrance is now on Cottage Street.

 The building that replaced the one on Packard Street was completed in 1970 and was located on Brigham Street.
 It served as the high school until about 2004, when it was knocked down and replaced by a modern multimillion-dollar school.

 The newest and current Hudson High School building was finished in 2004, replacing the 1970 high school located on the same Brigham Street site.
 In order to construct the new building it was built behind the previous building, where school was kept in session during construction.
 Once construction of the new building finished, the old building was demolished and a new parking lot built in its stead.
 The former parking lot was also demolished to make way for a practice football field.
 In addition to the practice field, six renovated tennis courts, two baseball/softball fields, and a clubhouse for the Hudson High School Athletics Booster Club were also built as part of the project.